enklein/Usability-Testing-Kit/contents/conducting-usability-tests.md

 * Ask follow up questions to see if there's anything else they might find useful or that would help them complete the task better.

 ## Wrapping Up
-* Thank the participant
+* Thank the participant.
-* Ask if they have any questions (follow the organization's security policy when answering)
+* Ask if they have any questions (follow the organization's security policy when answering).
-* Give them the incentive if applicable or remind them it will be sent to them
+* Give them the incentive if applicable or remind them it will be sent to them.

 ### Preparing for the Next Test
 If you reserved an hour for the test, use no more than 50 minutes to give yourself time to prepare for the next test.
-* Make any notes you need to make
+* Make any notes you need to make.
-* Reset any of the testing materials as needed
+* Reset any of the testing materials as needed.
 * Consider any adjustments: If the participant(s) in previous session(s) couldn't complete a task for obvious reasons, you can modify or skip the task for the remaining participants.

 ---

 ## Pro-Tips for a Successful Usability Test
-* You're trying to get them to externalize their thought process
+* You're trying to get them to externalize their thought process.
-* You're trying not to influence them
+* You're trying not to influence them.
-* You say the same few things over and over (much like a therapist)
+* You say the same few things over and over (much like a therapist).
-* You have ethical responsibilities
+* You have ethical responsibilities.
 * Keep them talking.
 If they pause for too long, ask what they're thinking.
-If you don't know what they're thinking when they make a certain face, ask
+If you don't know what they're thinking when they make a certain face, ask.
-* Read all of your scenarios and scripts out loud before putting them in use to catch any errors
+* Read all of your scenarios and scripts out loud before putting them in use to catch any errors.
-* Get stakeholders and developers and designers and QA and whoever-else-needs-to-see-to-believe involved and observing
+* Get stakeholders and developers and designers and QA and whoever-else-needs-to-see-to-believe involved and observing.
-* Advertise, make it easy to attend, make it clear what's in it for them, and maybe provide snacks for those observing in person
+* Advertise, make it easy to attend, make it clear what's in it for them, and maybe provide snacks for those observing in person.
 * Check out [Steve Krug's "Things a Therapist Would Say"](http://sensible.com/downloads/things-a-therapist-would-say.pdf) for help interacting with participants.